phac-nml/metadatatransformation/README.md

 - ages cannot be less than 0
 - ages cannot be greater than 150

 Furthermore, the following values are ignored and treated as "years" when provided as an age unit: `Not Applicable`, `Missing`, `Not Collected`, `Not Provided`, `Restricted Access`, `(blank)`.
-For exampel, this means that an age number of 10 and an age unit of `Restricted Access` will report and age of 10 years old.
+For example, this means that an age number of 10 and an age unit of `Restricted Access` will report and age of 10 years old.

 ## Earliest Parameters